 – 1 Timothy 2:11-14

 This text is probably the most inflammatory text you could read in contemporary culture.
+“Whenever the biblical faith becomes unpopular, ministers are tempted to mute those elements which gives most offense” – John Stott.
 Those words that were spoken and written by the great Apostle Paul in the New Testament, they apply just as much to our lives today as they did thousands of years ago when he wrote them.
 Secularism and humanism invasion of the church is making us think like the world, but the word of God does not change with the times.
+It is far more important to be biblically correct than to be politically correct.
+But not only are we in danger of letting political correctness blind us from Biblical truth, but we live now at a time (according to 2 Timothy 4:3) when people refuse to endure sound teaching, but having itching ears are accumulating for themselves teachers to suit their own passions.

 So why does Paul gives this instruction?
 The reason being is that man was created first (verse 13).
 This verse alone speaks volume about God’s order for the church.
 Paul adds that the woman after being deceived became the transgressor (verse 14).
 Paul’s reason for this instruction in these verses clearly has nothing to do with culture, sexism or chauvinism.